hqu-little-boy/cf-r2-proxy2/PERFORMANCE_IMPROVEMENTS.md

-# Performance Improvements for Cloudflare R2 Proxy
+# Performance Improvements & Architecture Recommendations for Cloudflare R2 Proxy

-This document outlines the performance improvements made to enhance download speeds in the Cloudflare R2 proxy worker.
+This document outlines the performance improvements made to enhance download speeds in the Cloudflare R2 proxy worker, as well as important architectural considerations for large file downloads.

+## Important Note: Cloudflare Workers Limitations

+**Cloudflare Workers have a hard timeout limit of 30 seconds for HTTP requests.** This means that any attempt to download very large files (like your 155MB APK) through a Worker will fail with timeout errors, regardless of any streaming optimizations.

+The errors you're seeing (`errorCode=22 响应状态不成功。状态=500`) are likely due to these timeout limitations.
+No amount of streaming optimization can fix this fundamental constraint.

+## Recommended Architecture for Large Files

+For large file downloads like your APK file, consider one of these approaches:

+### Option 1: Direct R2 Access (Recommended for large files)
+- Configure your R2 bucket for public access
+- Share direct R2 URLs with your users
+- Bypass the Worker entirely for large downloads
+- This eliminates the timeout issue completely

+### Option 2: Hybrid Approach
+- Use the Worker proxy for small files (under 50MB)
+- Redirect or provide direct R2 URLs for large files
+- The updated code now includes size information headers to help with this decision

+### Option 3: Chunked Download Client
+- Use a client that supports resumable downloads
+- Implement download in chunks that stay under the 30-second limit
+- The updated code provides range request support for this purpose

-## Key Improvements
+## Key Improvements Made

 ### 1. Streaming Optimization
 - **Direct Body Streaming**: The response now streams directly from the R2 object body without intermediate buffering